 The Airport entered into a noncancelable lease for equipment with a vendor as a lessee for the intangible right-to-use lease equipment.
-During year ended June 30, 2023, the Airport recognized an initial right-to-use lease asset balance of \$0, increases of \$34 due to new leases and lease modification, and amortization of \$24, for a right-to-use asset balance of \$10, net of amortization at June 30, 2023.
+During the year ended June 30, 2024, the Airport recognized a right-to-use lease asset beginning balance of \$34, amortization beginning balance of \$24, and amortization of \$10, for a right-to-use asset balance of \$0, net of amortization at June 30, 2024.

-During year ended June 30, 2023, the discount rate applied to new or modified leases is 4%.
-The Airport recognized an initial liability of \$0, increases of \$34 due to new leases and lease modification, principal lease payment of \$18, and interest payments of \$0.
-The principal payments and lease adjustments reduced the lease liability to \$16 at June 30, 2023.
+During the year ended June 30, 2024, the discount rate is applied to new or modified leases 5%.
+The Airport recognized a liability beginning balance of \$16 and principal lease payment of \$16.
+The principal payment reduced the lease liability to \$0 at June 30, 2024.